 David is a graduate of the Economics program at the University of Western Ontario.
 He began his career with the then-fledgling Mirvish Productions in 1987, starting his producing career as Assistant Producer of the Canadian tours of LES MISERABLES.
 David was Associate Producer for The Who’s Tommy, Crazy for You among other productions.
 Joining Canadian Stage in 1996, David was appointed General Manager of Canadian Stage in 2007, and in 2009 was promoted to Managing Director, with responsibility for management of the $10M company’s business and theatrical affairs.

-In 2012, David joined the Art of Time Ensemble as Executive Director, and is working in partnership with Artistic Director Andrew Burashko towards expanding the audience base for Mr. Burashko’s extraordinary artistic vision.
+In 2019, David joined the National Arts Centre as Managing Director, English Theatre.
+In 2012, David joined the Art of Time Ensemble as Executive Director, and is worked in partnership with Artistic Director Andrew Burashko towards expanding the audience base for Mr. Burashko’s extraordinary artistic vision.
 David spent six years as Director and Executive Committee member of the Board of the Professional Association of Canadian Theatres (PACT), with the Board portfolio of Labour Relations.
 He also consulted for and/or acted as an advisor to Young Peoples’ Theatre, Canadian Stage, Native Earth Performing Arts, Dreamwalker Dance Company, Collective of Black Artists, Toronto Arts Council, Ontario Arts Council, Metcalf Foundation and the City of Toronto’s Major Cultural Organizations granting program among others.

 Over his 35-year career, Denis has held senior management and communication positions with non-profit organizations, government departments, as well as public sector agencies.
 He was the first National Coordinator of a joint Canada Council for the Arts/Canadian Commission for UNESCO/Canadian Conference of the Arts project called Arts and Learning: A Call to Action.
 He is a former Executive Director of Théâtre Action, a provincial arts service organization that supports professional and amateur French-language theatre in Ontario.
 He is also a former Chair of the Théâtre la Catapulte, an Ottawa-based professional theatre company.